-Molecular Pathology has been in practice at Cleveland Clinic since 1979, ranking it among the longest histories of any clinical laboratory in the world.
+Molecular Pathology has been in practice at Cleveland Clinic since 1979, ranking our laboratories among the longest histories of any clinical laboratory in the world.

 Organized within the Department of Laboratory Medicine of the Robert J. Tomsich Pathology & Laboratory Medicine Institute, the Molecular Pathology Section is composed of two areas: Molecular Diagnostics and Cytogenomics.

-Molecular Diagnostics is applied in many areas of medicine including, but not limited to infectious disease, carrier screening, genetic disease, and oncology, including hematopoietic malignancies and solid tumor testing.
+Molecular Diagnostics is applied in many areas of medicine including infectious disease, carrier screening, genetic disease, and oncology—including hematopoietic malignancies and solid tumor testing.

 Among the technologies used in the Molecular Pathology Section are Next-Generation Sequencing (NGS), real-time polymerase chain reaction (RT-PCR), single base extension detection by mass spectrometry, and many others.